singularian/mdencode/docs/hashList.md

 2: Add the hash import to the hash context list to $GOPATH/$PROJECT/code/decode/mdHashContextList/mdHashContextList.go
 3: Add the hash context new initialize function to CreateHashListMap()
    in decode/mdHashContextList/mdHashContextList.go
+4: If the signature contains a key add a default key to keylist hash map and a initializer
 ```

 ### Current mdencode signatures